box-project/box2-lib/README.md

 Summary
 -------

-The Box class provides additional features for the Phar building process:
+The Box library provides additional features for the Phar building process:

 - compact file contents according to type
 - search and replace placeholder values